 Yes.
 Some courses may be completed prior to beginning the nursing program, including Microbiology and Technical Writing.
-Please meet with an academic advisor or visit the Admissions Page for more information.
+Please meet with a health admissions advisor in the Health Admissions Office for detailed academic planning.

 - Do I need to take a computer literacy test or course before applying to the nursing program?